odo-network/state-modules/README.md

 State Modules provide a powerful mechanism for immutable state management which pulls inspiration from `redux`, `redux-saga`, `redux-saga-process`, and `immuta` (which in-turn is inspired by `immer`).

+State Modules use ES6 Proxies to capture mutations performed against a "draft state".
+If changes occur while reducing a dispatched action, updates are dispatched directly to only those components which have subscribed to changes for the given values.

+> **Note:** While reducers "appear" to be mutating the state, they are actually mutating an ES6 Proxy.
+References are then changed based on those mutations so that `nextState !== state` if any values change at any depth within the state.

 ## Installation

 ```